-In January 2016, the FASB issued authoritative guidance requiring, among other things, that certain equity investments be measured at fair value with changes in fair value recognized in net income, that financial assets and financial liabilities be presented separately by measurement category and form of financial asset on the balance sheet or the accompanying notes to the financial statements, that the prior requirement to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet be eliminated, and that a reporting organization is to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the organization has elected to measure the liability at fair value in accordance with the fair value option for financial instruments.
+In January 2016, the FASB issued authoritative guidance requiring, among other things, that certain equity investments be measured at fair value with changes in fair value recognized in net income, that financial assets and financial liabilities be presented separately by measurement category and form of financial asset on the balance sheet or the accompanying notes to the financial statements, that the prior requirement to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amoritzed cost on the balance sheet be eliminated, and that a reporting organization is to present separately in other comprehensive income the portion of the total change in the fair value of a liability resulting from a change in the instrument-specific credit risk when the organization has elected to measure the liability at fair value in accordance with the fair value option for financial instruments.
 This guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 Early adoption of the instrument-specific credit risk amendment is permitted.
-The Company does not expect adoption of this guidance to have a material impact on its financial statements or disclosures.
+The Company expects to adopt this guidance for the fiscal years beginning on January 1, 2018, and does not anticipate that the adoption of this guidance will have a material impact on its financial statements.

 In February 2016, the FASB issued authoritative guidance requiring, among other things, that entities recognize the assets and liabilities arising from leases on the balance sheet under revised criteria, while the classification criteria for distinguishing between finance leases and operating leases are substantially similar to the classification criteria in the previous leases guidance.
 In transition, lessees and lessors are required to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach.
-The guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
+This guidance is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early adoption is permitted.
-The Company is currently in the process of evaluating the impact of the adoption of this guidance on its financial statements and disclosures.
+The Company anticipates that the adoption of this guidance will materially affect its statement of financial position and will require changes to its processes.
+The Company has not yet made any decision on the timing of adoption or method of adoption with respect to the optional practical expedients, but expects to during 2018.